TremoloSecurity/sigstore-lab/README.md

 # Amazon Web Services

 In an AWS account, create a public Elastic Container Registry (ECR) for storing generated containers.
+The next step will depend on if you're using GitHub or GitLab.

+## GitHub

 Next, [create an IAM identity provider for GitHub](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).